-- Change is Coming – Let the addict know that you’re changing and you will not enable anymore.
+- Change is Coming – Let the addict know you’re changing.
+You will not enable anymore.
 They need this head’s up, so they know what is about to happen.
-Be specific and tell them what you no longer will do for them, such as giving them money, a place to live, a car, buying groceries, making excuses for them, driving them to pick up drugs, etc. Make it clear to the addict that you are not abandoning them, but will no longer play an active role in their addiction.
-Let them know that when they are ready to seek help and get treatment, you will be there for them with open arms, encouragement and support.
+Be specific telling them what you no longer will do for them.
+For example, giving them money, a place to live, a car, buying groceries, making excuses for them, driving them to pick up drugs, etc. Make it clear to the addict you are not abandoning them.
+But you will no longer play an active role in their addiction.
+Let them know when they are ready to seek help and get treatment, you will be there for them with encouragement and support.

-- Don’t Fuel Temptation – If you are enabling an alcoholic, don’t drink alcoholic beverages in front of them or invite them out to a bar.
-Don’t fuel the addiction and monitor your behaviors.
+- Don’t Fuel Temptation – If you are enabling an alcoholic, don’t drink alcoholic beverages in front of them.
+Don't invite them out to a bar.
+Don’t fuel the addiction.
+Monitor your behaviors.

-- Encourage Sobriety – Let the addict know that you will not spend any time with them if he is high or drunk.
+- Encourage Sobriety – Let the addict know you will not spend any time with them if they are high or drunk.
 Only participate in fun activities that support sobriety.